nmarus/socket2me/server/README.md

 * req.headers
 * req.params
 * req.body
+* req.method

 ###### Example

-If a call (get) is made to: "http://server/v1/go/mrs6wpu2mawk0swpja1c3dit?somevar1=somevalue1", the client will receive the following request object in the socket event:
+If a call (get) is made to: "http://server/go/mrs6wpu2mawk0swpja1c3dit?somevar1=somevalue1", the client will receive the following request object in the socket event:

 ```js
 {